ChaxiraxiCabrera/EasyLogged/README.md

     - getItem
     - setItem
     - updateItem
-- Create a directive to change interface view between user logged and user unlogged.
+- ~~ Create a directive to change interface view between user logged and user unlogged.~~
-- Create a component to register.
+- Create a component to sing up.
-- Create a component to log in.
+- Create a component to login.
-- Create a component to log out.
+- Create a component to logout.
 - Hard refactoring
 - Compress in a single file